 Secondary: at least 24 semester hours (30 hours required for graduation) must be completed in the major field of concentration.
+To receive a recommendation for a teaching position, the applicant for admission to Directed Teaching must have a minimum honor-point average of 2.5 and/or the approval of the department chairman.

 Directed Teaching must be taken at Calvin College to receive credit for graduation and to be recommended for a State Provisional Teacher's Certificate.
-This is in keeping with a general practice among colleges that student teaching be taken at the institution where the degree is earned and that is to recommend a student for a teaching certificate.
+It is in keeping with a general practice among colleges that student teaching be taken at the institution where the degree is earned and that is to recommend a student for a teaching certificate.